Skip to main content

 Context

-When submitting a ticket, you are first presented with an array of fields to fill out.
-These fields are designed to give us an idea of the context within which your ticket exists.
-Having this context again helps us towards a solution faster.
-Fill out as many fields as you possibly can, skipping some fields for the sake of time will negatively impact the speed with which we can help you.
+When submitting a ticket, you are first presented with an array of fields to fill out on Helpdesk.
+These fields are designed to give us an idea of the context within which your ticket exists - and should be available to you after second-line troubleshooting.

 Details